 In May 2017, I therefore approached the UK charity sector’s leading software suppliers and asked them the following: “What are you doing to advise your clients on how they should use your system(s) to manage their GDPR requirements?
 Are you developing or planning to develop any specific functionality?”

-The list below contain the current responses I have received; more are expected and I will update this page as I receive them.
+The list below contain the responses I have received.

 What are you doing to advise your clients on how they should use your system(s) to manage their GDPR requirements?